We’re updating our terminology in Jira

 • If you use Confluence with Jira, the Jira work item macros in Confluence will continue to work.
 If you don't see the change straight away, allow some time for the cache to refresh.

-• For example, if you have a link to a work item EXAMPLE-1 in the description of a work item, and you change the project key EXAMPLE to DEMO, then the alias EXAMPLE-1 won't be updated to DEMO-1.
+• For example, if you have a link to a work item EXAMPLE-1 in the description of a work item, and you change the space key EXAMPLE to DEMO, then the alias EXAMPLE-1 won't be updated to DEMO-1.
 The link will still direct you to DEMO-1.

 • After you change a key, we recommend communicating the change to your users.
 You’ll need to update board filters, dashboard filter gadgets, and any other global queries with the new key.

-Delete a previous project key
+Delete a previous space key

 • links